DanielDFY/d3d12book/README.md

   * [x] *Exercise_16_01*

     > Modify the *Instancing and Culling* demo to use bounding spheres instead of bounding boxes.
 For convenience, change field `BoundingBox` of `SubmeshGeometry`  into `BoundingSphere`. (`d3dUtil.h` under directory `Common modified`)

+* Chapter 17 Picking

+  * [ ] *Exercise_17_01*

+    > Modify the “Picking” demo to use a bounding sphere for the mesh instead of an AABB.
+Modification is similar to the exercise in last chapter.

 * ...